As an Amazon Associate I earn from qualifying purchases.

-In order to spare yourself, it is good to carry light gear:
+To spare your strength, it is good to carry light gear:

-- a lightweight backpack and of good quality will contribute to feel better during the hike,
+- a lightweight backpack and of good quality will contribute to feeling better during the hike,

-- do not take take unnecessary things, but do not forget useful things,
+- do not take unnecessary things, but do not forget useful stuff,

 - do not wear too many clothes, if you don’t need to, to have the freedom of movements.

-If your muscles are painful, it is surely because you didn’t drink enough water.
-In the evening, for those who like it, drink a beer, it is refreshing and full of vitamin B and it helps the relaxation of the muscles.
+If your muscles are painful, it is undoubtedly because you didn’t drink enough water.
+In the evening, for those who like it, drink a beer, it is refreshing and full of vitamin B, and it helps the relaxation of the muscles.

 For those who do not like, beer yeast is a good alternative.

-If you keep on feeling pain, in addition to keep on drinking, we will never insist enough on this one, paracetamol or aspirin can help (if you’re not allergic or have a contraindication).
+If you keep on feeling pain, besides keeping on drinking, we will never insist enough on this one, paracetamol or aspirin can help (if you’re not allergic or have a contraindication).

 Cramps occur mainly because of the loss of mineral salts during sweating.
-You should compensate with mineral water or an isotonic drink.
+You should compensate for mineral water or an isotonic drink.

-Bananas are also good, they contain plenty of potassium!
-Moreover you should avoid mineral waters poor in salt.
+Bananas are also good; they contain plenty of potassium!
+Moreover, you should avoid mineral waters low in salt.

-A good soup also helps for re-hydration and helps avoiding cramps.
+A good soup also helps for re-hydration and helps to avoid cramps.

-These small things contribute to the well-being during hiking.
+These small things contribute to well-being during hiking.